Sam has been a firefighter for 9 years. He currently serves as lieutenant and public information officer of his city's fire department.

 - sandpaper (fine and regular grit)

 Most if not all of these items are available at your local Walmart store, so they are not hard to come by at all.
 It may seem like a strange list of oddities, but once we get started you will see how they fit together.

 Wrap the heavy yarn around the bottle at the point you want to "cut."
 Imagine that this yarn will cut the bottle at the exact point you have it placed.
 Now focus and watch as the yarn passes through the glass like a warm knife through butter.
 Just kidding, that is not going to happen.
 Wrap the yarn three times around the bottle.
 Now slide it off and soak it in the acetone solution for a little bit.

 The acetone is going to act as a fuel for us to use to heat the area of the bottle.
 The catch is acetone can be rather unpleasant to be around so this is a great tie to put that face mask on and not risk breathing in the harmful fumes of our fuel source.

 After the yarn has soaked for a minute or so pull it out and wrap it back on the bottle where you want it.
 Now you will find some acetone has spilled on the bottle. be real cautious to wipe all of the excess acetone off the bottle or you could end up with a huge mess when we set this badboy on fire.

 Once the bottle is wiped clean, we are ready to move on to our next step.

 Prepare a sink full of cold water.
 I suggest a sink with some ice in the water.
 This will create the change in temperatures needed to break the glass and create the effect we need to get our glass.

-You now have the basis for your drinking glass, of course it is jagged and dangerous right now and looks more akin to a shank than a drinking glass, but we will remedy that real soon.
+You now have the basis for your drinking glass.
+Of course it is jagged and dangerous right now, and it looks more akin to a shank than a drinking glass, but we will remedy that real soon.